SE-Fall2024/MovieRecommender/CONTRIBUTING.md

 ## Contributing:

-* If you would like to contribute and collaborate for this repository, then please intimate us through email at spalaku@ncsu.edu
+* If you would like to contribute and collaborate for this repository, then please reach out to us through email at spalaku@ncsu.edu

-## Purpose of Contributing:
+## Contribution Goals:

-* To develop our product and take it to next level.
+* Enhance and expand the functionality of our application.
-* To enhance the already exisiting feature.
+* Improve existing features to make them more user-friendly.
-* To make the product more efficient.
+* Increase the efficiency and performance of the application.
-* To resolve critical bugs encountered.
+* Address and resolve critical bugs or issues.
-* Helping the community by delivering a better product.
+* Support the community by making Movie Watch a reliable tool.
-* Help us find solutions to computationally/memory intensive processes
+* Provide solutions to computationally and memory-intensive tasks.
-* Help us to scale the system to a larger database
+* Scale the application to handle larger databases and data sets.

 ## Style checkers standards:
 * Use the `pylance` package for python (VS code), and use `black` for auto-styling and auto-formatting the code.